IOTechSystems/xrt-examples/DeviceServices/opc-ua/event-registration/README.md

 ../commands/put_request_alarm.sh
 ```

-In this example, the condition is configured to produce an event when it's severity changes.
-This command will change the severity of the condition and will trigger an event.
+In this example, the condition is configured to produce an event when it's severity changes.This command will change the severity of the condition and will trigger an event.
 The event is notified on the configured _telemetry topic_.

 _For more information about event management, see [OPC-UA Event Registration Component](https://docs.iotechsys.com/edge-xrt22/extension-components/opc-ua-event-registration-component.html)._